michaelmusty/.dotfiles/README.markdown

 *   `try(1)` repeats a command up to a given number of times until it succeeds, only printing error output if all three attempts failed.
 Good for tolerating blips or temporary failures in `cron(8)` scripts.
+*   `unf(1)` joins lines with leading spaces to the previous line.
+Intended for unfolding HTTP headers, but it should work for most RFC 822 formats.

 There's some silly stuff in `install-games`: